PARC/jace/README.md

+_This is research code in its ugly and glorious form, used just for testing ideas.
+The complaint dept is located in /dev/null; otherwise, you are welcome to fix anything you have an issue with._

 # What is jace?

 Jace is Just Another Coaching Engine.
 HMC's Just Another Coaching Engine project serving NSF, NIH, and other funded projects